redpesk-addons/canbus-plugins-redpesk/README.md

 Setting this to true on a signal will silence output of the signal.
 The VI will not monitor the signal nor store any of its values.
-This is useful if you are using a custom decoder for an entire message, want to silence the normal output of the signals it handles, and you don't need the VI to keep track of the values of any of the signals separately (in the lastValue field).
+This is useful if you are using a custom decoder for an entire message, want to silence the normal output of the signals it handles.
 If you need to use the previously stored values of any of the signals, you can use the ignoreDecoder as the decoder for the signal.
 Defaults to false.

 * *`enabled (optional)`* <p>
 Enable or disable all processing of a CAN signal.
 By default, a signal is